Halolo/orange-pi-distro/README.md

 The SPI NOR flash memory support is enbled in the kernel and bootloader configuration, so it could be used to run u-boot and boot from USB for example

 ## Build the image
-Clone the external submodules and build the image:
+Clone the external submodules :

-`./setup.sh -b`
+`git submodule update --init`

+Source the file `source-me`:

+`. source-me`

+And build the image:

+`bitbake opiz-minimal`

 ## Flash on a sdcard
 The rootfs archive, bootloader and kernel images as well as an sdcard image with all needed partitions must have been created in: